+When it feels like your house has exploded and you are drowning under clutter it can overwhelming.
+Where to start?
 Some items are a no-brainer to throw away.
 And getting rid of this clutter will give you an instant boost!
-Seeing one small area in your home purged, cleaned, organized, will inspire you to keep going.
+Seeing one small area in your home purged, cleaned, and organized will inspire you to keep going.
 Below is a quick, manageable list to get you started.
 Here are 12 unbelievably easy items to declutter NOW.
-Bring out the trash bags!
+Bring out the trash bags and donation bins!

 Mismatched Tupperware containers